Lagosjug/spring-boot-restful-api/README.md

 Basic CRUD App with JPA + Hibernate + MySQL in Spring Boot

 **Description**
 This project is a restful API with Spring Boot and MySQL.
-Created all the Front end with ReactJs amd Material UI.
+Created all the Front end with ReactJs and Material UI.
 Consume the Spring Boot API with Axios.
 Finally handle the state management with Redux.
-You can find the front end app here ....
+You can find the front end app here .... `Coming soon!`

 **Endpoints**